MusicLang/maidi/docs/usage/musiclang_api/from_scratch.rst

 .. _from_scratch:

-Generate idead from scratch
+Generate an idea from scratch
 ==============================

-With the `generate_from_scratch`method of the MusicLang API you can create an idea from 1 to 16 bars with the instruments, time signature, tempo of your choice.
+With the `generate_from_scratch` method of the MusicLang API you can create an idea from 1 to 16 bars with the instruments, time signature, tempo of your choice.
 You can even customize the chords and the musical properties of each bars with the `chords` and `tags` parameters.